 Of course, Ash and Pikachu have already spent two seasons exploring the Alola region and having all sorts of wild escapades.
 It can be a lot to keep track of, so why not take a moment to get a refresher on what our heroes have been up to in recent years?
 There's even a special channel on Pokémon TV where you can watch some highlight episodes from the past two seasons, Pokémon the Series: Sun & Moon and Pokémon the Series: Sun & Moon—Ultra Adventures.

-Once you're caught up, get ready to enjoy Pokémon the Series: Sun & Moon—Ultra Legends when it debuts March 23 on Disney XD!
+Once you're caught up, you can enjoy Pokémon the Series: Sun & Moon—Ultra Legends on Pokémon TV.

 Pokémon the Series: Sun & Moon Recap